 Not sure if now is the right time to upgrade?
 Sign up for our webinars at the upcoming Singapore Property Show 2021 (May 22, 23 and 29, 30) here.

 Do you have any concerns about upgrading to a condo?
 Voice your thoughts in our comments section or on our Facebook community page.

-If you found this article helpful, 99.co recommends 4 reasons why home buyers in Singapore shouldn’t think like property investors and Why now is the best time to buy a HDB resale flat
+If you found this article helpful, 99.co recommends 4 reasons why home buyers in Singapore shouldn’t think like property investors and Now that interest rates are rising, how will it affect housing affordability?

 Looking for a property?
 Find the home of your dreams today on Singapore’s largest property portal 99.co!